inesmarcal/Thesis-Scripts-Assess-of-SAST-Tools-against-OWASP-Top-10-vulns/README.md

      - VULNING_BENCHMARK.txt - a file to be used on the regular_apps\combinations.py script to generate the weights for each tool regarding each vulnerability and scenario

 2. juliet_test_suite folder <br>
-   Gather the expect instances (since there isn't an expect list of existent issues as for OWASP Benchmark):
+   Gather the expected instances (since there is no stated list of existing issues like in the OWASP benchmark):
    * First unzip Juliet.zip on the [your-disk]:[name-path]\juliet_test_suite\expect_test_cases_list path
    * Compile the project:
      ```shellscript